Nevada HOA Laws: Fight Violations, Fine Limits & Your Rights

 Nevada has developed comprehensive HOA protections governed primarily by Nevada Revised Statutes Chapter 116 — the Common-Interest Communities Act, based on the Uniform Common-Interest Ownership Act (UCIOA).
 With significant recent legislative reforms in 2025, Nevada has strengthened homeowner protections against board overreach and unfair enforcement.

 This guide covers everything you need to know about Nevada HOA law: how to fight violations, your rights as a homeowner, the Nevada HOA Ombudsman complaint process, and the hard limits on what your HOA can fine you.
+For a full breakdown of what changed in 2025, see our Nevada HOA Law Changes 2025 guide.
 Use the sections below to find the information most relevant to your situation.

 How to Fight an HOA Violation